 11 UAS CNPC operation under the associated FSS network shall not have an adverse effect during the regular satellite coordination processes of future FSS networks nor impose any additional coordination requirements due to the UAS CNPC operation.
 Safety of life or other special requirements for UAS CNPC operation shall not be used as an argument to request more protection than what is normally considered during the regular bilateral coordination process between FSS networks.

-12 It is necessary to revise to Resolution 155 (Rev.WRC-19) to explicitly state that Article 4.10 does not apply for the use of CNPC FSS links for UAS.
+12

 13 The operation of UA earth stations on-board the unmanned aircraft should neither restrict nor limit/impact current operation and future development of terrestrial services/stations.

-14 Receiving UA earth stations should not claim protection from transmitting stations of terrestrial services.
-See 2/1.8/3.3 para 1.
+14 Receiving UA earth stations should not claim more protection from transmitting stations of terrestrial services than any Typical/Specific Earth station in that GSO FSS network. .

 15 Transmitting UA earth stations should not cause unacceptable interference into receiving stations of terrestrial services.